Real Emotion / 1000 no Kotoba: Appearance in Final Fantasy X-2

-"Real Emotion" was used as the opening song for the Square Enix role-playing video game Final Fantasy X-2 as Yuna, a returning protagonist from Final Fantasy X, performs the song during the opening full motion video cutscene at the blitzball stadium in Luca.
+"Real Emotion" was used as the opening song for the Square Enix role-playing video game Final Fantasy X-2 as Yuna, a returning protagonist from Final Fantasy X, performs the song during the opening full motion video cutscene at the blitzball stadium in Luca in the world of Spira.
 However, it is soon shown that in fact, it is Leblanc, a rival sphere hunter posing as Yuna after stealing her Songstress dressphere.
 Yuna performs the song using both Kumi's voice and dancing (the latter overlapped and digitized on).

 While "1000 no Kotoba (1000 Words)" was considered an A-side, the song did not receive an official music video.
 Instead, it received a music video in the game.
-The music video for the song was of the Yuna character singing the song in the Thunder Plains in the world of Spira.
+The music video for the song was of the Yuna character singing the song in the Thunder Plains.
 In the segment, Yuna sings the love song, written by the character Lenne – the basis of her Songstress dressphere – to her lover, Shuyin – both who had died 1000 years ago in Zanarkand.
 During the scene, it shows the couples' backstory of how the two were killed by guards of Bevelle in front of the weapon Vegnagun.
 Lenne's song was written to reflect the "1000 words over 1000 years" she was never able to tell Shuyin.

 While Kumi performs the Japanese versions of "Real Emotion" and "1000 no Kotoba (1000 Words)", Jade Villalon of Sweetbox performs the English versions available in the North American and international versions.
 Villalon's full versions of the songs were included in the Japanese release of Sweetbox's album Adagio.